-Ever open up your webcam and hear someone (okay, you) say, “Yikes!
-Where did that come from?” when the camera captures a side of your office you rarely notice?
+Ever open up your webcam and hear someone say, “Yikes!
+What is THAT?” when the camera captures a side of your office you rarely notice?
 It’s not your bobblehead collection.
 It’s that sloppy stack of papers threatening to topple and crush innocent passersby.
-Sure, you could adjust the camera angle and forget it … but maybe you should pull your head out of the computer and take a good look around your entire office space.
+Sure, you could adjust the camera angle … but maybe you should pull your head out of the computer and take a good look around at your entire office space.

 Like what you see?
 What does it tell clients about you?
 First impressions color the entire lawyer-client relationship.
-So for this week’s Friday Five, let’s talk law practice curb appeal.
+So let’s talk law practice curb appeal.